kosmolot-mods/geodesy/README.md

    ![Geode area excavated, bounding box displayed.](assets/geode2.png)

-3. Run `/geodesy build <directions>` to project the geode onto three planes and create the farm structure:
+3. Run `/geodesy project <directions>` to project the geode onto three planes and create the farm structure:

    * Moss block means this location contains amethyst clusters to be pushed and destroyed.